score-spec/docs/content/en/docs/Tutorials/ci-cd.md

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/e5c7a163-1a75-449f-93ef-6ef9117f22e1/Untitled.png)

-## Calling `Score -humanitec` from CI pipeline
+## Calling `score-humanitec` from CI pipeline

 <aside>
 🚧 This feature is under construction…

 </aside>

-The idea is to provide an open-source GitHub action (for example, `Score -setup`) that would add `Score -humanitec` to the CI toolset and would allow users to create Humanitec deployment drafts and, possibly, trigger deployments from their CI pipelines directly.
+The idea is to provide an open-source GitHub action (for example, `Score -setup`) that would add `score-humanitec` to the CI toolset and would allow users to create Humanitec deployment drafts and, possibly, trigger deployments from their CI pipelines directly.

 ## Deploying Score -enabled services with Humanitec events